BOARD OF REFERENCE

 Becky Pentz is Professor of Hematology and Oncology in Research Ethics at Winship Cancer Institute, Emory University, Atlanta, Georgia.
-She does empirical ethics research on such issues as informed consent, phase 1 research (first use of a drug in humans) and genetic confidentiality, as well as helping researchers with their protocols to make them ethically sound.
-In 2000, she moved to Atlanta from Houston where she was the Clinical Ethicist at MD Anderson Cancer Center.
+She does empirical ethics research on such issues as informed consent, phase 1 research (first use of a drug in humans) and genetic confidentiality, as well as helping researchers with their protocols to make them ethically sound and consulting with researchers to address ethical concerns.
+In 2000, she moved to Atlanta from Houston where she was the Clinical Ethicist at MD Anderson Cancer Center for a decade.
 As Clinical Ethicist, she worked closely with patients and families, offering help for those struggling with end of life issues.

 Dr. Tatiana Santos was raised in Florida and earned her B.S. from Florida International University.
 She then went on to complete medical school at the University of Silesia School of Medicine, where she co-founded the 6th Chapter of the Student Government Association.
 Dr. Santos is currently working on the completion of a Master’s Degree in Healthcare Administration from Purdue University.
 She has served on the Health Impact Council for the United Way Worldwide and Advisory Board for Best Buddies International.
 Her interest in medical ethics began in her previous career as a trial paralegal for medical malpractice cases, and from her involvement with the American Medical Association on the ongoing issue of physician-assisted suicide.
 She has extensive knowledge on end of life decisions from her participation in advance directive preparations at the University of Florida.
 Dr. Santos is fluent in Portuguese and Spanish.